Pressed Powder vs. Loose Powder: Which Should You Use?

 After spending precious time applying your makeup, you want to make sure that it lasts all day.
 Setting powder can help ensure that it does, but knowing when to reach for pressed powder vs. loose powder is a must.
 Though they seem similar, these two types of powders serve different purposes—and swapping one for the other may not yield the same results.
 As with many things in makeup, the best pick depends on your skin type, preferences, and what end result you’re hoping to achieve.
 If you want to learn more, keep reading.
-Ahead, we’ll explain the main differences between loose powder vs. pressed powder and offer tips on when and how to use each in your makeup routine.
+Ahead, we’ll explain the main differences between loose setting powder and pressed powder and share tips on when (and how) to use each in your makeup routine.

-Loose powder and pressed powder differ in a few key ways, including how they’re packaged, what they’re used for, and how they’re applied.
+Loose powder and pressed powder makeup differ in a few key ways, including how they’re packaged, what they’re used for, and how they’re applied.
+We’ll break down both below.

 What is loose powder?